t-clark04/bayesian.gtheory/README.md

 <!-- badges: end -->

-The purpose of the `bayesian.gtheory` package is to provide an automated method for executing D-studies from Generalizability Theory through a Bayesian framework.
-The `dstudy_crossed1()` and \``dstudy_crossed2()` functions carry out reliability analysis for a fully crossed study design with one and two facets, respectively.
-Furthermore, the `dstudy_p_nested1()` function returns the reliability analysis for a fully random, partially nested (i:p) x o design, and the `dstudy_p_nested2()` function works for a fully random, partially nested p x (i:o) design.
+The purpose of the `bayesian.gtheory` package is to provide an automated method for executing D-studies from univariate Generalizability Theory through a Bayesian framework.
+The package offers individual functions for every possible one-facet and two-facet study design, returning both the G-study (i.e. variance components) and the D-study for the inputted data.
+See the “Function Dictionary” section to determine which function to use for your study design!

 ## Installation